 How is it possible not to “take sides” when working with a couple in therapy?
 I get that question from time to time.
 It’s understandable.
 If I want to go to a “neutral third party” to work on a problem, the “neutral” part is important.
 After all, working on a relationship is about both people feeling good about each other.
 If one seems like “the bad guy,” will they get a fair shake?

-If counselors aren’t able to put aside their prejudices and really learn about the person in front of them, we can’t be much help.
+If counselors aren’t able to put aside their prejudices and really learn about the person in front of them, we can’t be of much help.

 Q: What if I’m clearly right?!